Quincy, M.E.: Synopsis

-Quincy, M.E., was one of the first dramatic series to use a format like this to further a social agenda.
+Quincy, M.E., was one of the first American dramatic series to use a format like this to further a social agenda.
 Klugman himself even came to testify before the US Congress about some of these issues (such as orphan drugs in 1982), describing what he had learned about a difficult or complex social concern as a result of its use in one of the show's episodes.

 In 2008, Klugman sued NBC, asserting that the network had concealed profits from the show which were owed to him.

+Legacy and influence

-While many detective series had depicted rudimentary physical evidence analysis such as fingerprints and bullet comparisons, Quincy M.E. was the first to regularly present the in-depth forensic investigations which would be the hallmark of later detective shows such as CSI: Crime Scene Investigation, NCIS, Diagnosis: Murder, Crossing Jordan, et al. Klugman himself made guest appearances on the latter two series as, respectively, Dr. Jeff Everden and Det.
-Harry Trumble, and Dr. Leo Gelber.
+The Canadian series Wojeck (1966–68) and especially the British series The Expert (1968–76) were centered around forensic investigators and routinely showed detailed forensic investigations long before Quincy was even conceived.
+However, American TV had not explored this genre of storytelling; while many American detective series had depicted rudimentary physical evidence analysis such as fingerprints and bullet comparisons, Quincy, M.E. was the first American series to regularly present the in-depth forensic investigations which would be the hallmark of later detective shows such as CSI: Crime Scene Investigation, NCIS, Diagnosis: Murder, Crossing Jordan, et al. Klugman appeared twice on Diagnosis: Murder, as, respectively, Dr. Jeff Everden and Det.
+Harry Trumble, and once on Crossing Jordan as Dr. Leo Gelber.